inconvergent/cl-veq/DOCS.md

 #### DEF\*

 ```
-defines a function named: %fx
+defines a function named: %mname
-and a wrapper macro named: fx
+and a wrapper macro named: mname

 the wrapper macro ensures every call to this function is done as
-(mvc #'%fx ...).
+(mvc #'%mname ...).

  ; VEQ:DEF*
  ;   [symbol]